dicepencilpaper/864-System/README.md

+# The 864 Hack - My version of the 864 System

+As an open source tabletop RPG, I was intrigued by this idea when I saw the discussion on Twitter.
+This fork of Kerc's original reflects my idea

+Changelog:

-# 864 System - An open source tabletop RPG
+## 864 System - An open source tabletop RPG

 **Welcome to the home of the 864 System project, an open-source tabletop role-playing game system!**

 <img src="https://github.com/dicepencilpaper/864-System/blob/master/864_400w.jpg" />